 Mapping the route

 Discuss the upcoming trip with your child several days before your departure.
 You may even want to plot out your trip using a wall map in your child's room.
 Also, if you have mixed feelings about leaving, do not share those feelings with your child.
 It may cause them to worry.
-Instead, explain the details of the trip itself so they understand what is happening.
+Instead, explain the details of the trip itself so they understand what is happening and why.

 Learning about the destination